Courses

 How to Become a Stock Trader

-Have you got what it takes?
+Have you got what it takes to be a key component in the financial services industry?
 Find out as we explain how to become a professional trader.

-What Qualifications Do You Need To Be An Accountant?
+What Qualifications Do You Need To Become a Trader?

 1. Academic qualifications

+Working as a “Wall Street” trader (don’t worry, that term applies to anyone in the financial services!) will require some academic qualifications including ongoing professional development.
 If you want to work for an investment bank you’ll generally need a degree.
 Degree subjects that will boost your chances of finding a job include accountancy, business, economics, maths, finance, politics and science.
-A 2:1 is essential and you’ll be expected to take part in a demanding selection process which includes psychometric testing and interviews.
+A 2:1 is essential and you’ll be expected to take part in a demanding selection process that includes psychometric testing and interviews.

 If you don’t have a degree it’s still possible to become a successful trader by working your way up through the finance industry.
-However, you will need to gain some industry qualifications en route.
+However, you will need to gain some industry qualifications en route, many of which are short-term and able to be carried out during work hours.

 2. Industry qualifications